grea09/color/article/article.md

 An action $a$ can be functionally applied to a state $s$ as follows :
 $$a:= \substack{ \left\{ s \models a \middle| s \in S\right\} \to S\\
     a(s) \mapsto s + eff(a)}$$
 with $S$ being the set of all states.
-This means that an action adds all its effect to the state of the world on application (by removing complementary fluents if needed)
+This means that an action adds all its effect to the state of the world on application (by removing complementary fluents if needed).

 We distinguish between two specific kinds of actions : actions with no preconditions are synonymous to a state and those with empty effect are called a goal.